 Review this panel to see overall metrics such as how many messages have been sent to how many recipients, the primary conversion rate, and the total revenue generated by this message.
 You can also review your general settings from this page: Delivery Settings, Audience Settings, and Conversion Settings.

-The Message Performance panel outlines how well your message has performed across various dimensions.
+The Push Performance panel outlines how well your message has performed across various dimensions.
 The metrics in this panel vary depending on your chosen messaging channel, and whether or not you are running a multivariate test.
 You can click on the Preview icon to view your message for each variant or channel.

 If you want to simplify your view, click Add/Remove Columns and clear any metrics as desired.
 By default, all metrics are displayed.